-Licensure in School Counseling Program Director: Dr. Carol Waymire Program B - Program of Studies for individuals who are seeking Licensure in School Counseling and hold a master's degree in Education.
-I. Individuals EDU new to FHU 500 must complete the following: Introduction to Graduate Studies 1 hour 1 II.
+Licensure in School Counseling 25 HOURS Program Director: Dr. Carol Waymire Program B - Program of Studies for individuals who are seeking Licensure in School Counseling and hold a master's degree in Education.
+I. Individuals new to FHU must complete the following:1 hourEDU500Introduction to Graduate Studies1 II.
 Individuals seeking Licensure in School Counseling, with a M.Ed.
-18 hours and work experience in a PreK-12 educational setting, must complete 18 of the 24 hours of School Counseling curriculum in addition to both internship courses: EDU EDU EDU 513 532 533 Education Law Theories of Child Counseling and Consulting Career Development, Counseling, and Consulting in Schools (3) (3) EDU EDU EDU EDU EDU 534 535 537 538 665 Introduction to Group Counseling in Schools Counseling Diverse Populations in Schools School Counseling Practicum Assessment for School Counselors Organization and Administration of School Counseling (3) (3) (3) (3) (3) ш.
-EDU EDU Supervised Elementary/Middle Internship Supervised Secondary Internship Counseling Licensure will not qualify students for 6 hours 3 3
+18 hours and work experience in a PreK-12 educational setting, must complete 18 of the 24 hours of School Counseling curriculum in addition to both internship courses: EDU EDU EDU 513 532 533 Education Law Theories of Child Counseling and Consulting Career Development, Counseling, and Consulting in Schools (3) (3) EDU EDU EDU EDU EDU 534 535 537 538 665 Introduction to Group Counseling in Schools Counseling Diverse Populations in Schools School Counseling Practicum Assessment for School Counselors Organization and Administration of School Counseling (3) (3) (3) (3) (3) III.

 Licensure in School Counseling Program Director: Dr. Carol Waymire Program C - Program of Studies for individuals who are seeking Licensure in School Counseling and hold a M.S. in Counseling.
-I. Individuals EDU new to FHU 500 must complete the following: Introduction to Graduate Studies 1 hour 1 II. and work e counseling experience in setting, mus ensure in School Counseling, with a M.S. a mental health, community, or related to complete 18 of the 24 hours of School Counce to both internship courses: Research Methods Developmental Psychology Inclusive Teaching School Counseling Practicum Data Analysis for School Improvement Advanced Technology for Educators Organization and Administration of School Counseling Consultation with School, Family, and Community (3) (3) (3) (3) (3) (3) ш.
-EDU EDU (3) 6 hours 3 3
+I. Individuals new to FHU must complete the following:1 houEDU 500 Introduction to Graduate Studies1 II.
+Individuals seeking Licensure in School Counseling, with a M.S.
+18 hours and work experience in a mental health, community, or related counseling setting, must complete 18 of the 24 hours of School Counseling curriculum in addition to both internship courses: EDU EDU EDU EDU EDU EDU SPE SPE 501 503 537 637 642 665 541 548 Research Methods Developmental Psychology School Counseling Practicum Data Analysis for School Improvement Advanced Technology for Educators Organization and Administration of School Counseling Differentiated Instruction and Intervention Consultation with School, Family, and Community (3) (3) (3) (3) (3) (3) (3) III.
+EDU EDU Supervised Elementary/Middle Internship Supervised Secondary Internship Counseling Licensure will not qualify students for 6 hours 3 3